randomtruffles/Dominion_League/faq.md

 #### What do I do if my regular schedule makes it difficult to play with people from my own time zone?

-The easiest way to indicate this is to sign up with the time zone you can most easily play with.

 #### What are promotions and demotions, and how do they work?